 Our intimate panel of young, female CEOs will discuss their personal career journeys.
 Cathrin Banks and Kate Luce are two young CEO’s raising the bar for women in the rail industry.
 We will engage in discussions on how they have navigated their respective career journeys, how they earned powerful positions.
 They will discuss their careers challenges, accomplishments and will share lessons learned for career advancement for women in the railroad industry.
 We hope the stories shared and insights gained from this panel will empower you in reaching your own career goals.

 - Cathrin Banks, President, The Maryland and Delaware Railroad Company

 - Kate Luce, President and CEO, Mississippi Export Railroad

 - Moderator: Tanis Peterson, Sr Director, Operations & Regulatory Affairs, Railway Association of Canada

 3:45 PM – 4:30 PM

-Keynote Address by Marsha Smith, Chief Financial Officer at Siemens
+Keynote Address by Marsha Smith, Chief Financial Officer, Siemens Mobility in the U.S.

 Tuesday, September 24